 - Peel and chop sweet potato into 2cm cubes.
 Toss in 1 tbsp olive oil and season well with sea salt.Place chopped sweet potato on a lined sheet tray.
 Spread them out in a single layer and do not overlap.
 Roast sweet potato in the oven for 30 min until golden brown with crispy bits on the side.
 You may want to turn them halfway through so both sides are caramelised properly.
 Remove from the oven to cool down.

-- Keep the oven on at 200°C or 400°F after you have roasted the sweet potatoes.Wash and dry the kale leaves thoroughly.
+- Turn the oven down to 150°C or 300°F after you have roasted the sweet potatoes.Wash and dry the kale leaves thoroughly.
 Using a sharp knife, remove the kale stems by making a V-shaped cut along the stems.
-Tear up the larger leaves to smaller bit sized pieces.
+Tear up the larger leaves into smaller bite sized pieces.
 Drizzle with 1 tbsp olive oil and massage the kale leaves thoroughly.
 Then sprinkle with sea salt.
-Place on a lined sheet tray and bake for 15 mins or until crisp but you still want the leaves to be mostly green.
+Place on a lined sheet tray and bake for 15-18 mins or until crisp.
+You still want the leaves to be mostly green.
 Remove from the oven and then leave to cool for a few mins.

-- Add hommus, Dijon mustard, lemon juice and maple syrup together in a small bowl.
+- Add hummus, Dijon mustard, lemon juice and maple syrup together in a small bowl.

 - Mix well until combined.